 4 For when one says, “I am of Paul,” and another, “I am of Apollos,” are you not carnal?
 (NKJV).

 Like the Corinthian Christians, sadly, many Christians today are still thinking, judging, speaking, living or walking as though they are mere, ordinary or natural men without God’s life, nature, and Spirit in them.

-But, why are many Christians today still living in sins as though they are still dead in sins or slaves to sins?
+But why are many Christians today still living in sins as though they are still dead in sins, or are still slaves of sin?

 Why are many Christians today still gratifying the lusts or desires of the flesh as though they are still debtors to the flesh?

 Why are many Christians today full of fears, worries, anxieties, and cares of this life as though they still belong to this world?

 Ignorance of who they are now in Christ!

 Ignorance of what Christ has accomplished in and for them!